michael-0acf4/worn.bf/README.md

-# worn

-"Write Once, Run Nowhere"
+# W.O.R.N: "Write Once, Run Nowhere"

 A minimalistic language that extends Brainf\*ck allowing the use of custom super instructions and compiles into optimmized Brainf\*ck code.